MicrosoftDocs/customer-insights/ci-docs/consent-management/manage-users.md

 Currently, all administrators of audience insights have access to the consent management capability.
 You can't add users in the Consent Center directly.

 Administrators add and remove other users and assign them the required permissions.
-Refer to the documentation about [user permissions](../audience-insights/permissions.md) in audience insights for details about managing users and user roles.
+Review the documentation about [user permissions](../audience-insights/permissions.md) in audience insights to manage users and user roles.